raspy135/Qun-mk2/foopy.md

 And so on.
 As you see C4 and F#4 has 5 half-tone distance.
 It can be used for melodic instrument with multiple sampling points.

+In Repeat modes, multiple slicing points are randomly selected when the length is not zero.

 ### Live slicing

 _Tutorial: [video](https://www.youtube.com/watch?v=YqOcnWoZYG8) is available._